-To cease being a tax resident of Australia, you would generally need to depart Australia with the intention to live abroad for a minimum of 2 years, be accompanied by your immediate family/dependants, and have rented out or sold your home in Australia.
+To cease being a tax resident of Australia, you would generally need to depart Australia with the intention to live abroad for a minimum of 2 years, be accompanied by your immediate family/dependents, and have rented out or sold your home in Australia.

 Below is an indication of how common items are taxed depending on whether you are considered a resident or non-resident of Australia.
 Note that the application of any Double Tax Treaty in place will generally prevail over Australian laws.

 - Employment income – Generally Australian tax residents are liable to pay tax on income earned from overseas employment.
 A resident may claim a foreign income tax offset (FITO) where this income is taxed in the relevant foreign country.
-Other exemptions and concessions may apply in limited circumstances.
+Other exemptions and concessions may apply in limited circumstances. (eg approved overseas projects)

 - CGT – A capital gain arises where the proceeds of disposing an asset exceed the amount paid for the asset plus any transaction costs.
 Assets held for more than 12 months will qualify for a 50% general discount, such that only 50% on the gain is taxable.